 How does a night nappy differ from a regular nappy?

-Night Nappies are more bulky and generally require a waterproof cover.
+Night Nappies are more bulky and contain more layers of absorbent material.
+These generally require their own waterproof cover.
 It is important to ensure that the cover fits over enough to get a seal against the skin of the groin/legs area, and around the tummy to prevent leaks.
 Sometimes it is best to size up the cover if extra boosting is making the nappy bulkier.

 Covers that can be use are PUL waterproof covers or wool covers.